sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

    The dropoff state / county
 TransportDropoffZipcode / TransportDropoffPostcode
-   The dropoff zipcode / postcode
+   The dropoff zipcode / postcode TransportDropoffEmail
-TransportMiles
+   The email address of the dropoff contact TransportDropoffHomePhone
+   The home phone number of the dropoff contact TransportDropoffWorkPhone
+   The work phone number of the dropoff contact TransportDropoffCellPhone / TransportDropoffMobilePhone The mobile phone number of the dropoff contact TransportMiles
    The distance of the transport in miles (if known) TransportCost